aservet1/LinkPage/README.md

 of all of the Zoom links for my courses, but then I started adding a bunch of other relevant links.
 Then I bookmarked the local file from my web browser and it's pretty much a website to consolidate my links, although it's not accessible outside of my computer.

-Unfortuantely, it became cumbersome to directly edit the HTML page when I wanted to add or update links.
+It became cumbersome to directly edit the HTML page when I wanted to add or update links.
 So I decided it would be fun and a good exercise to create a syntax that would be easy to edit and a script that would generate the HTML for me.
 The syntax is as follows:

 ```